On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Perturbative generation

 Therefore, for the induced bosonic Myers-Pospelov term from the contribution (\ref{km}), which corresponds to the non-zero mass, we have

 This enforces the fact that the above higher-derivative terms should be introduced from the very beginning (\ref{free}), so that we have a consistent subtraction of the divergences.

-Then, the quartic vertex evidently should give a zero contribution.
-Indeed, the quartic vertex can yield only the Proca-like term $(v\cdot A)^2$ (with no derivatives, since there are no derivatives of $A_{\mu}$ in the classical action, and the only relevant graph is a tadpole, so, the integration over the internal momentum cannot yield a contribution depending on the external momentum), and this term is inconsistent with the gauge symmetry (its vanishing can be shown explicitly, as well).
+Then, the quartic vertex (corresponding Feynman diagram is given by Fig.~\ref{Fig2}) evidently should give a zero contribution.
+Indeed, this diagram can yield only the Proca-like term $(v\cdot A)^2$ with no derivatives, since there are no derivatives of $A_{\mu}$ in the classical action, and the only relevant graph is a tadpole, so, the integration over the internal momentum cannot yield a contribution depending on the external momentum, and this term is inconsistent with the gauge symmetry (its vanishing can be shown explicitly, as well).